jangsus1/Patch-Labeling-Study/public/tools/assets/intro_bubble.md

-# Bubble-View
+# Tool Tutorial

-**Bubble-View** allows you to selectively reveal information while completing tasks.
+**Bubble-View Tool** allows you to selectively reveal information while completing tasks.

 ## How It Works
 - The visualization starts blurred.